 Here are some basic questions you should consider before getting life insurance.

 My answer: Absolutely.
-After paying off one mortgage in 2015, I’ve still got three mortgages left to pay off (one primary, and two rentals).
-Two of the mortgages are with properties that generate a positive cash flow, but I don’t want to count on my tenants being there and paying on time forever.
-My primary mortgage I took out in 2014 is around $895,000 and costs $3,923 a month.
-That’s one big expense I want covered through life insurance.
+After paying off one mortgage in 2015, I've still got two mortgages left to pay off (one primary, and one vacation rentals).
+Two of the mortgages are with properties that generate a positive cash flow, but I don't want to count on my tenants being there and paying on time forever.

 My answer: I've got no other debts.
 I paid off both our student debts a while ago.
 Revolving credit card debt is the worst due to their egregious interest rates.